Michael Settonni

-Michael Settonni (August 13, 1959 - May 10, 2021).
-Born in Middleburg Heights, Ohio) & was a former on-air television news anchor and reporter who most recently worked for WEWS-TV in Cleveland, Ohio.
-Settonni, who is a 1977 graduate of Midpark High School in Middleburg Heights, Ohio, graduated from Ohio State University in 1981 with a degree in journalism.
-He has worked for NBC, CNN, The Walt Disney Company and network affiliated television stations in Boston, San Diego, Cleveland, OH, and Portland.
+Michael Settonni (August 13, 1959 – May 10, 2021) was an American on-air television news anchor and reporter who last worked for WEWS-TV in Cleveland, Ohio.
+He was born in Middleburg Heights, Ohio in 1959.
+Settonni, a 1977 graduate of Midpark High School in Middleburg Heights, Ohio, graduated from Ohio State University in 1981 with a degree in journalism.
+He worked for NBC, CNN, The Walt Disney Company and network affiliated television stations in Boston, San Diego, Cleveland, OH, and Portland.
 Michael died unexpectedly on May 10, 2021.

 Career

 Settonni was President and CEO of Broadcast Media Ideas, a Cleveland-based full-service creative agency that works with companies and organizations - both large and small - to maximize jointly developed ideas using broadcast, CD-ROM, DVD, Internet web-streaming and non-traditional communication channels.
 "Come Join Our Success", an interactive video CD-ROM produced for the City of Cleveland, was awarded the prestigious AEGIS award for national excellence.

 Settonni served as Communications Director for the Mayoral campaign of former Cleveland mayor Jane Campbell, and as Chief Campaign Strategist for the successful Mark Elliott for Mayor of Brook Park campaign, as well as dozens of other local area Mayor, Judicial and School Levy Campaigns.